Do You Have Pre-Diabetes?

 To compensate for this problem, the pancreas releases more insulin.
 However, this does not help because the problem is that the insulin receptors on the cells are damaged.
 Unfortunately, excess insulin (especially if other cardiovascular factors are present) accelerates the process of atherosclerosis, increases the risk of cancer, and makes appetite more challenging to control.
 Eventually, the pancreas’ beta-cells that manufacture insulin become dysfunctional.

-Professor Guangwei Li presented the results from the 23-year follow up of the Da Qing Diabetes Prevention Study.
-It showed that people with impaired glucose tolerance who followed improved lifestyle interventions had significantly reduced death rates from cardiovascular disease and all-causes, compared to those patients in a control group.3 Professor Nick Wareham of Cambridge University, UK, and author of a linked comment on the study, describes the results as “a real breakthrough, showing that lifestyle intervention can reduce the risk of long-term cardiovascular consequences of diabetes.”4
+Professor Guangwei Li presented the results from the 23-year follow-up of the Da Qing Diabetes Prevention Study.
+It showed that people with impaired glucose tolerance who followed improved lifestyle interventions (dietary changes and regular exercise) had significantly reduced death rates from cardiovascular disease and all causes, compared to those in a control group.3 Professor Nick Wareham of Cambridge University, UK, and author of a linked comment on the study, describes the results as “a real breakthrough, showing that lifestyle intervention can reduce the risk of long-term cardiovascular consequences of diabetes.”4

-Weight loss helps to reduce the risk for developing diabetes in individuals who are obese.
-If one is obese, just losing 5-7% of his body weight is definitely helpful even if one does not reach his ideal weight.
-A 200 pound man could lose 10 to 15 pounds and reduce his risk substantially.
+Weight loss helps to reduce the risk of developing diabetes in individuals who are obese.
+If one is obese, losing 7-10% of his body weight is helpful even if he does not reach his ideal weight.
+A 200-pound man could lose 10 to 15 pounds and reduce his risk substantially.
 This is certainly achievable.

-One study suggests a 58% reduction of prediabetes progression to diabetes on a program consisting of a healthful diet, regular exercise, and a 5-7% weight loss.5 If these lifestyle changes are not within your grasp, consider coming to Wildwood Lifestyle Center where a professional staff will make an achievable, tailor-made program that will help to reverse your prediabetes and improve type 2 diabetes.
+One study suggests that there can be a 58% reduction in the progression from prediabetes to diabetes on a program consisting of a healthful diet, regular exercise, and a 5-7% weight loss.5 If these lifestyle changes are not within your grasp, consider coming to Wildwood Lifestyle Center where a professional staff will make an achievable, tailor-made program that will help to reverse your prediabetes and improve type 2 diabetes.

 Researchers from Loma Linda University examined 8,401 participants (ages 45-88 years) and followed them for 17 years.12 They discovered: